tachibana-marine/godot_devcontainer/README.md

 Devcontainer with Godot utilities.

-Runs Godot Editor on the container by sharing /tmp/.X11-unix.
+Runs Godot Editor on the container by sharing /tmp/.X11-unix with the host machine.

-For linux (or OS with /tmp/.X11-unix) only.
+For linux only (might work on WSL but not too sure).

 ## Usage

 1. Clone this repo
 2. Open the cloned directory with VS Code
     - Godot editor will open up automatically
+    - You might want to remove .git for this repo
 3. Create a new project and have fun